AlessandroBonomo28/OpenAI-Prompting-Course/README.md

 - simple-bot.py

 ###  Simple-bot
-Is a basic template that I made for making custom telegram bot.
+Is a basic template that I made for making custom telegram bots.
 This bot speaks like Yoda from Star Wars.
 ### Multi ego bot
 Is a more sofisticated bot that and can switch into its neapolitan alter ego.
 ## .env configuration for scripts in the telegram folder